Observable Measurement-Induced Transitions: Introduction

 where $d$ is the number of times the unitary $U$ and its time-reversal counterpart $U^{\dag}$ are applied throughout the process; the number of corresponding Floquet cycles is Int[$d/2$].

 Note that $w(d)$ is proportional to the Laplace transform of the density of states in Fig.~\ref{fig:W_eval_hist}, and its asymptotic behavior in the limit $d\gg1$ is given by

 where $\delta_b = b-b_c$.
 The first term in Eq.~\eqref{eq:w_d_2} is proportional to the number of the eigenvalues at $\lambda=1$, while $\lambda^{\ast}(\delta_b)$ corresponds to the gap in the spectrum (see Fig.~\ref{fig:W_eval_hist}).
 Behavior \eqref{eq:w_d} is a hallmark of a phase transition as an analytic crossover between asymptotic behaviors of the ``correlation functions" \eqref{eq:w_d_1},\eqref{eq:w_d_2} is not possible.
 More details about functions $\lambda^{\ast}(\delta_b)$, $w_{\infty}(\delta_b)$ as well as the critical exponent $\eta$ are presented in Sections~\ref{sec:num_analyt} and \ref{sec:RMT}.
-Here we also would like to point out that a polynomial postselection overhead in MIPTs have been recently investigated~\cite{Passarelli2024,Delmonte2024} for various infinite-range spin models.
-We emphasize, however, that the models and the transitions studied in Refs.~\cite{Passarelli2024,Delmonte2024} are distinct from the ones presented in this paper.
+Here we also would like to point out that an exponential decay of the probability similar to \eqref{eq:w_d_1} has been recently derived in other random-matrix models of monitored dynamics~\cite{Bulchandani2024}, while a polynomial postselection overhead in MIPTs have been recently investigated~\cite{Passarelli2024,Delmonte2024} for various infinite-range spin models.
+We emphasize, however, that the models and the transitions studied in Refs.~\cite{Bulchandani2024,Passarelli2024,Delmonte2024} are distinct from the ones presented in this paper.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:num_analyt} gives the qualitative arguments and numerical results for both random unitary and realistic evolutions that support the existence of the phase transition.
 Section~\ref{sec:RMT} presents an analytically tractable random-matrix model describing the details of the phase transition.
 Section \ref{sec:Conclusion} contains concluding remarks.